mohamedwaleed77/example_docker_application/README.md

 # Project Deliverables:
-Jenkins and Docker environments installed and configured.
+-Jenkins and Docker environments installed and configured.

-Dockerized application running locally.
+-Dockerized application running locally.

-Basic Ansible setup
+-Basic Ansible setup

-CI/CD pipeline plan documented
+-CI/CD pipeline plan documented

-Jenkins job that builds Docker images.
+-Jenkins job that builds Docker images.

-Automated testing included in the pipeline.
+-Automated testing included in the pipeline.

-Notifications configured for pipeline updates.
+-Notifications configured for pipeline updates.

-Ansible playbooks ready and tested.
+-Ansible playbooks ready and tested.

-Docker images automatically pushed to Docker Hub or a registry.
+-Docker images automatically pushed to Docker Hub or a registry.

-Successful deployment of the application to a Vm..
+-Successful deployment of the application to a Vm..

-Fully refined CI/CD pipeline in Jenkins.
+-Fully refined CI/CD pipeline in Jenkins.

-Documented CI/CD pipeline process.
+-Documented CI/CD pipeline process.

-Final deployment verified and tested on the Vms
+-Final deployment verified and tested on the Vms

-Working Jenkins pipeline triggered by Git commits.
+-Working Jenkins pipeline triggered by Git commits.